What Is Small Business Insurance and Why Do You Need It?

 Workers' Compensation Insurance

-Required by the federal government, workers’ compensation insurance covers the losses you might face if an employee is injured on the job.
-It provides benefits to your employees who have work-related injuries or illnesses and limits your business’s liability in lawsuits for those risks.
+Workers’ compensation insurance, also called workers comp, is required by the federal government and covers any losses you might face if an employee is injured on the job.
+It also provides benefits to employees who have work-related injuries or illnesses and limits your business’s liability in any lawsuits that follow.

 Commercial Auto Insurance